 Listen to this video to learn more about Story Squad and how it helps youth process and deal with trauma.

-Young people pay attention to their peers, neighbors and environment in ways adults sometimes overlook.
+Young people pay attention to their peers, neighbors, and environment in ways adults sometimes overlook.
 Story Squad, an audio storytelling program of the YMCA of Metro Chicago's Youth Safety and Violence Prevention (YSVP) initiative, empowers youth to channel their experiences through personal audio stories that are shared within their community and throughout the world.

-“The youth learn what kind of support they might need when difficult thoughts and feelings surface and how to extend that support to their peers,” says Grant Buhr, who developed and runs the program for the YMCA's Youth Safety and Violence Prevention initiative.
+“The youth learn what kind of support they might need when difficult thoughts and feelings surface and how to extend that support to their peers,” says Grant Buhr, who developed the program for the YMCA's Youth Safety and Violence Prevention initiative.